 $45 Puyallup Arrival Option: You can also meet us at the Wolf Campus, 1026 14th St SW in Puyallup on Sunday between 2:00-2:30 p.m. so that participants can travel with us to our camp location.

 $65 SeaTac Arrival Option: Book your Airport/Bus/Train Arrival into Seattle-Tacoma on Sunday morning in time to meet our pick-up vehicle at 2:00 p.m., but be sure to call or email us with arrival times before confirming your plans.
 Pick-up at baggage claim unless unaccompanied minor, then at unaccompanied minor waiting area.

 Complimentary Friday Departure Option: Family & Friends are invited to join us at Wolf Haven, International, 3111 Offut Lake Road S., Tenino WA 98589 on Friday between 2:30-3:00 and join us for our closing ceremonies from 3:00-4:00.
 Final departure will be from 4:00-4:30.

 $25 Friday Evening Puyallup Departure Option: Participants can stay later into the evening and depart anytime between 6:00-9:00 from the Wolf Campus, 1026 14th St SW in Puyallup.

-$100 Full Stayover Option Between Camp Weeks: Participants can stay the entire weekend and join us for our Honorable Hunting week!
+$140 Full Stayover Option Between Camps: Participants can stay the entire weekend and join us for our Honorable Hunting week if prerequisites are met.

 To add transportation and weekend stayover options, just increase your registration deposit amount below by the amount listed above with a note of explanation.
 Thanks!